Fraxinus excelsior: Ash dieback

 Ash dieback is caused by the fungus Hymenoscyphus fraxineus which was previously known as Chalara fraxinea.

 Research into the genetics of the resistance of ash (Fraxinus excelsior) has shown that resistance does occur in European populations, but at least for the samples tested, it is neither common nor strong.
+In some cases, it has been observed that the pathogen can trigger the full replacement of the species in native forests.
 Due to the importance of F. excelsior as a host, Jönsson and Thor 2012 find that rare/threatened lichens face an unusually high (0.38) coextinction risk probability vis-a-vis the host tree in the wooded meadows of Gotland, Sweden.

-Genome

-The genome of Fraxinus excelsior is being sequenced by two groups of scientists in the United Kingdom.
-A group at Queen Mary University of London led by Richard Buggs are sequencing the self-pollinated offspring of a tree from Worcestershire, held by the Earth Trust.
-A group at the John Innes Centre and The Genome Analysis Centre led by Allan Downie are sequencing "Tree 35" from Denmark, discovered by Erik Kjær, which has survived 8 years of ash dieback.
+The genomic basis of ash dieback resistance has been characterised by the sequencing of mass screening trials.
+It was demonstrated that natural selection was acting in a natural woodland in Surrey, England, to increase resistance to ash dieback in the younger generation of ash.
+The genomic basis of ash dieback resistance has also been investigated in continental Europe.

+Emerald ash borer

+The emerald ash borer Agrilus planipennis has recently begun to invade the range of Fraxinus excelsior.
+Some studies suggest that Fraxinus excelsior may be less susceptible to emerald ash borer than American species of ash are.
+However, the effect of the interaction of ash dieback and emerald ash borer is as yet unknown.

 Uses

 The resilience and rapid growth made it an important resource for smallholders and farmers.
 It was probably the most versatile wood in the countryside with wide-ranging uses.
 Until World War II, the trees were often coppiced on a 10-year cycle to provide a sustainable source of timber for fuel and poles for building and woodworking.
 The colour of the wood ranges from creamy white to light brown, and the heart wood may be a darker olive-brown.
 Ash timber is hard, tough and very hard-wearing, with a coarse, open grain and a density of 710 kg/m3.
 It lacks oak's natural resistance to decay, and is not as suitable for posts buried in the ground.
-Because of its high flexibility, shock resistance, and resistance to splitting, ash wood is the traditional material for bows, tool handles, especially for hammers and axes, tennis rackets, and snooker cue sticks, and it was extensively used in the construction of early aircraft.
+Because of its high flexibility, shock resistance, and resistance to splitting, ash wood is the traditional material for bows, tool handles, especially for hammers and axes, tennis rackets, and snooker cues.

+Ash was extensively used in the construction of early aircraft, and is, or has been used in the construction of some motor vehicles such as Morgan and Morris Traveller.

 Ash was commonly used green for making chair frames which would be seated with another timber or with woven rush (e.g. those made by Philip Clissett, see also The English Regional Chair).
 The parts were turned on a pole lathe or shaped with a drawknife.
 The practice essentially died out in the early 20th century, but has seen a revival in recent years.